danbev/learning-linux-kernel/README.md

 | Ambient set   [0000000000000000]→+ |<--------+
 +------------------------------------+
 ```
+The `Effective set` is the set that is checked by the kernel to allow or deny
+system calls.

 00000000 00000000 = 2 bytes, 16 bits
 So these are used as a bit pattern, and there are macros available for the